Aseelaldallal/burger-builder/NOTES.md

 Front Page:
 Make Logo Clickable - DONE

-Center Burger
+Sign in page:
+-- Fix Visual Look - DONE
+-- Distinguish between register and sign in - DONE

-Fix error messages on sign in
+-- Fix error messages on sign in - DONE
+-- Clear Error Messages on button click
+-- Prevent submission when errors exist

 distinguish between register and sign in confirm order
 Add date and time to order